The year-long programme gives students a chance to engage fully in the University of Oxford as resident members.

-By the second semester students feel at home and can focus wholeheartedly on their studies or perhaps join a club or society they didn’t feel they had time for in the first semester.
+The first semester is, in many respects, a time for adjusting to a challenging new style of research libraries and individual tutorials.
+By the second semester, students feel at home - and they can thus focus wholeheartedly on their studies, or perhaps join a club or society they didn’t feel they had time for in the first semester.

 More information is available in the SCIO Prospectus.